OneLawCloud/api/docs/howto.md

 - The upload ticket and pre-signed URL are time-limited and should be used promptly.
 - The uploaded file is not visible within the DMS until the final POST request is made.
 - Additional conversion formats may be supported in future releases.

+## Document Downloads

+The process for downloading documents is:

+1. Retrieve a document listing from a party or matter (`GET /parties/{partyId}/documents`).
+2. Read the `contentUrl` from the document object you want to download.
+3. Perform a simple `GET` request to that URL and include the standard `Authorization` header
+4. The response will contain:
+    - The raw bytes of the file in the response body
+    - A `Content-Type` header (e.g., `application/pdf`)
+    - A `Content-Disposition` header specifying the recommended filename

+Integrators should treat the `contentUrl` field as opaque and must not construct or modify download URLs.
+Always use the exact URL returned with each document.
+The URL may change over time, may include query parameters or signatures, and may be time-limited.
+The response may include HTTP redirects, which you should follow automatically.

 ## Linking Matters to Your Workspace